 13. Visual Studio Code

 Are you a programmer who’s somehow ended up with a Chromebook?
 Fret not since Linux gives you a spectacular app for all your programming requirements.
-Visual Studio Code is praised highly among students of the subject and has proved to be an effective program.
-You’re presented with several developer tools that most often come very much in handy while VSC runs without a hassle on Chrome OS.
+Visual Studio Code is praised highly among subject students and has proved to be an effective program.
+You’re presented with several developer tools that often come in handy while VSC runs without a hassle on Chrome OS.

 If you want to add programming languages to your app, please add Python, C, and C+++ extensions from the official website.
-It’s effortless but extremely useful when it comes to harnessing the true potential of Visual Studio Code.
-Installing this app on your Chromebook, thereby, is a different process as compared to the rest of the Linux apps.
+It’s effortless but extremely useful when harnessing the true potential of Visual Studio Code.
+Installing this app on your Chromebook is a different process compared to the rest of the Linux apps.
 For starters, you won’t be using the Linux Terminal here.

 Click on this link to go straight to the download page.
 Once you’re there, click on the .deb file to begin the download.
 When it’s finished, run the program on your Chromebook and enjoy VSC.

-After you’ve downloaded the file, run it using Linux to complete the installation.
+After downloading the file, run it using Linux to complete the installation.
 Here’s how it looks in the Linux apps folder.

 14. balenaEtcher

-Another atypical application for Linux users is balenaEtcher, which is similar to Rufus and PowerISO.
-Your needs from the Chromebook might purely revolve around installing flash OS images, and if they do, balenaEtcher has got your back.
-All this native experience is possible due to the courtesy of Linux, and with this powerful tool, transferring images to USBs and other drives are no longer a hassle anymore.
+Another atypical application for Linux users is balenaEtcher, similar to Rufus and PowerISO.
+Your needs from the Chromebook might purely revolve around installing flash OS images, and if they do, balenaEtcher has your back.
+All this native experience is possible due to the courtesy of Linux, and with this powerful tool, transferring images to USBs and other drives is no longer a hassle.

 To install balenaEtcher, head over to this link and download the amd64.deb file.
 When it’s completed, double-click on it, and run the installation process.
 It’s as simple as that.